ans29/dApp_Uber/README.md

 # dApp_Uber
 Decentralised uber for ethereum network

+#ABOUT dApps
+>> Unlike "web applications" in which user uses browser to connect to application running on a server having all the data,
+>> in "Decentralised Applications", all the users/nodes talk to each other in P2P Network manner, data is also shared over blockchain and even the code of application is shared among those peers.
+>> Public ledger represents data layer, and smart contract represents business logic.

 #index
 1. dependencies
 2. Truffle directory structure
 3. Client-side code flow
 4. Testing : why is it soo important
+5. Important concepts

 # 1. dependencies